 Call a smoking cessation hotline (like 1-800-QUIT-NOW) or live chat with a specialist, such as LiveHelp (National Cancer Institute).

 Download a free app (like QuitNow! or Smoke Free) or sign up for a free texting program, like SmokefreeTXT, for extra support.

 Attend an online workshop or participate in a smoking cessation course; your insurance provider may offer one or you may find classes at a local hospital or community center.
 You could also contact your EAP for additional resources.

 If your therapist is making unwanted sexual remarks/advances…

 Contact the licensing board to file a complaint.
 Each state has a different licensing board.
 Additionally, contact the therapist’s professional association (i.e. American Counseling Association, American Psychological Association, etc.) Provide your name, address, and telephone number (unless filing anonymously).
 Identify the practitioner you are reporting by his or her full name and license type.
 Provide a detailed summary of your concerns.
 Attach copies (not originals) of documents relating to your concerns, if applicable.

 Are you in therapy or have you sought counseling in the past?
 Are you currently practicing as a therapist or counselor?
 This article explores what makes a therapist effective (or not).

 What Are the Characteristics of an Effective Therapist?

-The American Counseling Association (ACA) established a code of professional ethics and values as a guide for practicing therapists.
+The American Counseling Association (ACA) established a code of professional ethics and values as a guide in practicing as an effective therapist.
 The ACA’s mission is “to enhance the quality of life in society by promoting the development of professional counselors, advancing the counseling profession, and using the profession and practice of counseling to promote respect for human dignity and diversity.”

 Professional values include the following: